 There is immense power in the word “thank you”.
 An authentic “thank you” is like a magnet that attracts respect.

-Make a habit of acknowledging people’s efforts, without overusing them or diluting the value of the words. Â As opposed to looking for what is wrong or can be improved, look at what is going right and say thank you.
-Take the time at the start of the meeting to thank the people for attending.
-Thank the person who gets up and closes the door when everyone else sits waiting for someone else to do it. Â Thank people when they switch off their phones when listening to you speak.
+Make a habit of acknowledging people’s efforts without overusing them or diluting the value of the words.
+Instead of focusing on what is wrong or can be improved, look at what is going right and express gratitude.
+Take a moment at the start of the meeting to thank the attendees for their presence.
+Thank the person who gets up and closes the door when everyone else sits waiting for someone else to do it.
+Thank people when they switch off their phones while you’re speaking.

 Reward the behaviors you want to see rather than punishing unwanted behaviors.